chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 ## Build out the states

-Now we have Storybook setup, styles imported, and test cases built out, we can quickly start the work of implementing the HTML of the component to match the design.
+Now that we have Storybook setup, styles imported, and test cases built out, we can quickly start implementing the HTML of the component to match the design.

-The component is still basic at the moment.
-First write the code that achieves the design without going into too much detail:
+The component is still rudimentary at the moment.
+First, write the code that achieves the design without going into too much detail:

 ```diff:title=src/components/Task.svelte
 <script>